-As part of the MPH program, students are required to complete the core program curriculum, including a practicum and capstone projects.
+As part of the MPH program, students are required to complete the core program curriculum, including a practicum and capstone project.
 Capstone projects should incorporate applied biostatistics and a global component.

 For more information about our school's global health initiatives, visit our Center for Global Health.